MTA20433/arduino-memory-game/README.md

 The only element that confused one of the participants was the speaker, as they were not able to tell what it was used for.

+## Interaction Design Framework
 Additionally, we have an illustration of the interaction design framework, devised during the design phase of the project.
-This illustration is seen on Figure 5.
+This illustration is shown on Figure 5.

 ![interaction design framework](https://ucf13584e35b23be3294a0d508fd.dl.dropboxusercontent.com/cd/0/inline/A2oFfozQ76bKUVabB80D-VSLMEfebP-BRvFkLq4_ygI7fd3DzgIXg8sZUAsn_sgIBf_GnvAk_krZSo3i3SdaMUu78VIue78NKmfnjwKzH3C4yd2pUt3nyM2118HDs6yZPRA/file#)
 _Figure 5: interaction design framework._